 Family Housing.
-Unfurnished apartments are available for students who are married, a single parent with children living with him/her full-time, a graduate student, or an undergraduate student who is 22 years of age.
+Unfurnished apartments are available for students who are married, a single parent with children living with him/her full time, a graduate student, or an undergraduate student who is 22 years of age.
 Students must be in good standing (not on academic or disciplinary probation) with the institution to reside in these units.
-A University apartment application along with a \$100 deposit (\$75.00 is refundable) is required to be placed on the waiting list and all apartments are assigned off of the waiting lists.
+A university apartment application along with a \$100 deposit (\$75 is refundable) is required to be placed on the waiting list and all apartments are assigned off of the waiting lists.
 University apartment agreements are for the academic year.
 To reside in an apartment over the summer, a student must either be enrolled for summer classes or pre-enrolled for the subsequent fall semester.
-The rental rate for these apartments include, water, sewer, trash, internet (including wireless), and expanded basic cable.
+The rental rate for these apartments includes water, sewer, trash, Internet (including wireless), and expanded basic cable.
 Students are responsible for gas and electric service.

 Meals.
-Students living on first-year floors must be on a first-year meal plan.
 Students may choose from a variety of meal plan options.
 Full-meal service is available daily.
 The Elliott Union provides additional on-campus dining alternatives.
 The food service accommodates students with special dietary needs.
 This service requires a doctor's request.